gfiorentino/piffero/README.md

 # PIFFERO
 The ultimate JSON SAX parser

-Piffero is an open SAX parser who work directely on the streams to get part of big JSON file use Stream.
+Piffero is an open SAX parser who work directely on the streams to get part of big JSON file.

-Load Big file larger than memory used
+Piffero can load Big file larger than memory used

  ```
     ______________________________ .